Nullness Specification (draft)

 , aPredicate<? super @Nullable String>

-, or unannotated code that doesn't specify the nullness operator for the bound, you can always pass itstest
+, or unannotated code that does not specify the nullness operator for the bound, you can always pass itstest

 method aString